 Discover Perth Hills oldest botanic garden.

-Some exciting but somewhat lesser known facts about Araluen is that the Park boasts an incredibly impressive internationally recognised collection of Camellias.
-Western Australia’s largest rose collection containing species of original heritage roses circa 1800’s. which are best viewed in late spring to late summer.
-The Tea Roses and many other magnificent blooms blossom as we head into the autumn months, which is the best time to enjoy the extensive collection of tea roses.
-Stinton Creek flows within the Park all year, heading north to south as it ends flowing into the Canning Dam.
-This is a real feature of a visit to Araluen Botanic Park and there is many photo opportunities from the various walking bridges.
+Araluen boasts an incredibly impressive internationally recognised collection of Camellias, 270 varieties.
+Western Australia’s largest rose collection containing species of original heritage roses circa 1800’s, best viewed in late spring to late summer.
+The Tea Roses and many other magnificent blooms blossom as we head into the autumn months.
+Stinton Creek flows within the Park all year and is a feature that presents photo opportunities for visitors.